 Adding new topics

-Initial load is done by bulk import.
-Further additions done individually (no subsequent bulk imports possible).
+The initial load is done by bulk import.
+Further additions are done individually (no subsequent bulk imports possible).

 Moving a topic to another function